George K. Konstantinou LLC

 Our Address

-Estate means movable and immovable property and, generally, all the assets someone has in possession during a lifetime.
-As a result, estate administration is related to the procedures of gathering and distributing assets of the deceased to legal heirs in Cyprus.
-A relevant consideration that affects the way the estate assets will be distributed is the Will and if such exists or not.
+Estate means movable and immovable property and all the assets someone possesses during a lifetime.
+As a result, estate administration is related to gathering and distributing the deceased's assets to legal heirs in Cyprus.
+A relevant consideration affecting how the estate assets will be distributed is the Will and whether such exists.

-In Cyprus, a will is a legal document by which a person, the testator, expresses their wishes as to how their estate and assets will be distributed at death, and names one or more persons as legal heirs, and the executor, to manage the estate until its final distribution.
+In Cyprus, a will is a legal document by which a person, the testator, expresses their wishes on how their estate and assets will be distributed at death and names one or more persons as legal heirs and executors to manage the estate until its final distribution.

 A will must be in writing and executed by the testator in the presence of two witnesses present at the same time.